Overview

 | Website | https://gostrandhill.com/explore/places-of-interest/killaspugbrone-church/ |

-- Dogs must be kept on a lead, particularly near the dunes and the runway area.
+- Keep dogs on a short lead, especially near the airport perimeter and in the graveyard.